-His approach and his committed work is the wish to take the current trend of Upcycling further by considering waste as a raw material for creation and treating it as noble materials in the Luxury sector.
+His savoir-faire is definitely a new artcraft.
+In fact, his approach and his committed work illustrate the wish to take the current trend of upcycling further by considering waste as a raw material for creation.
+He treat his material as noble ones of Luxury sector.